-At least 4 credits must come from LATN 631 Latin Prose Composition and at least 4 credits must come at the 700 level.
+At least 4 credits must come at the 700 level.

 An up-to-date list of these courses is always available from department advisors, and advisors can also approve exceptions in writing.
 (At present, the following CLAS courses do not count: CLAS 403 Introduction to Greek Civilization, CLAS 525 Greek and Latin Origins of Medical Terms, and CLAS 694 Supervised Practicum.)
 Besides CLAS 401 Classical Mythology and CLAS 404 Introduction to Roman Civilization, no other 400-level courses may count.
 No Greek language courses are required for the LLT option, but students are encouraged to complete at least the introductory sequence (401–402).